MouseLand/suite2p/docs/FAQ.rst

 suite2p determines the region to crop based on the maximum rigid shifts in XY.
 You can view these shifts with the movie in the "View registered binary" window.
-If these shifts are too large and don't seem to be accurate (low SNR regime), you can decrease the maximum shift that suite2p can estimate by setting ops['maxregshift'] lower than its default (which is 0.1 = 10% of the size of the FOV). suite2p does exclude some of the large outlier shifts when computing the crop, and determines the threshold of what is an "outlier" using the parameter ops['th_badframes'].
+If these shifts are too large and don't seem to be accurate (low SNR regime), you can decrease the maximum shift that suite2p can estimate by setting settings['maxregshift'] lower than its default (which is 0.1 = 10% of the size of the FOV). suite2p does exclude some of the large outlier shifts when computing the crop, and determines the threshold of what is an "outlier" using the parameter settings['th_badframes'].
 Set this lower to increase the number of "outliers".
-These "outliers" are labelled as ops['badframes'] and these frames are excluded also from ROI detection.
+These "outliers" are labelled as settings['badframes'] and these frames are excluded also from ROI detection.

-You can add frames to this list of ops['badframes'] by creating a numpy array (0-based, the first frame is zero) and save it as bad_frames.npy in the folder with your tiffs (if you have multiple folders, save it in the FIRST folder with tiffs, or if you have subfolders with 'look_one_level_down' it should be in the parent folder).
+You can add frames to this list of settings['badframes'] by creating a numpy array (0-based, the first frame is zero) and save it as bad_frames.npy in the folder with your tiffs (if you have multiple folders, save it in the FIRST folder with tiffs, or if you have subfolders with 'look_one_level_down' it should be in the parent folder).